rubygems/bundler/README.markdown

 run it with the `gem exec` command.
 For example:

     gem exec ruby my_ruby_script.rb

+You can use `gem exec bash` to enter a shell that will run all binaries in the current context.

 Yet another way is to manually require the environment file first.
 This is located in `[bundle_path]/environments/default.rb`.
 For example: